homothetyhk/HollowKnight.PaletteSwapper/Readme.md

 PaletteSwapper is a toggleable mod to change the color tint of rooms.
+**PLEASE TAKE PRECAUTIONS AND EXERCISE DISCRETION BEFORE USING THIS MOD IF YOU HAVE PHOTOSENSITIVITY**
 - To edit settings open the PaletteSwapper.GlobalSettings.json file in the saves folder, in AppData
 - By default random colors are chosen uniformly in each RGBA component, with the alpha constrained to [0.5, 1.0].
 - Settings